3D-Printed Personalized Implant Helps Patient with Ossifying Fibroma

 The team started by taking CT scans of the patient, and converting them to a 3D model in Materialise Mimics.
 The resulting 3D models of the bone and tumor were used as input to plan the resection planes and design the according cutting guides.
 After virtually going through the surgery, an implant was designed to fit the gap perfectly.
 The guides and models were printed in plastic and the implant itself was 3D printed in titanium.

 The aim of this design was to fully cover the titanium frame and the bone around the dental implants with soft tissue.
 Because soft tissue does not attach itself to titanium, any exposure of the implant would lead to epithelial ingrowth around the implant.
 The result would be infection and eventually the loss of the implant.

 The surgery was carried out successfully.
 By using the cutting guides, the titanium implant fit perfectly after the tumor had been resected.
 Just 24 hours post-surgery, the patient was already able to move her jaw normally again.
-Phase two of the process was recently completed.
-The space maintainer was removed and the cage was filled with bone harvested from the iliac crest.
+In phase two of the process, the space maintainer was removed and the cage was filled with bone harvested from the iliac crest.
 The third phase will see the placement of the dental implant into the augmented bone.
 In the final phase, a denture will be placed into the implant.

 About the CRPM:

 The Centre for Rapid Prototyping and Manufacturing is part of the Central University of Technology (CUT) in South Africa.
 Established in 1997, the CRPM owns a range of 3D printing machines and technologies, including plastic laser sintering, direct metal sintering, and stereolithography printers.
 It is one of the best-equipped 3D printing facilities in the southern hemisphere.

 Never miss a story like this.
 Get them delivered to your inbox once a month.